 Below are 7 of the most important user experience metrics to fix your gaze on:

-Benefits of tracking and analyzing user behavior in SaaS
+How to analyze user behavior in SaaS

 So far, we’ve discussed what user behavior tracking is and the different types and metrics to look out for.